Pa. Task Force 1 Deploys To Help With Hurricane Michael Search, Rescue Efforts

 Hurricane Michael Becomes Category 3 Storm, Threatens Florida Panhandle

-The Philadelphia Fire Department sponsors Pa.
-Task Force One.
+The Philadelphia Fire Department sponsors Pennsylvania Task Force One.
 The task force is also one of 28 federal urban search-and-rescue teams overseen by FEMA.